jirgn/.dotfiles/README.md

     cd ~/.dotfiles && ./install.sh

-**Hint**
-My Setup assumes MacOs and brew installed on your system.
+>My Setup assumes MacOs and brew installed on your system.
 If you are using linux, just take a look into the ./install/brew.sh to get an idea what to install with your favourite package manager.
-You can extend the install.sh with your system setup to make run.
+>You can extend the install.sh with your system setup to make run.
-Good Luck
+>Good Luck